 Environmental influences

-Certain environmental factors such as pollutants or poor nutrition can negatively influence the course of the disease.
+Certain environmental factors, such as pollutants or poor nutrition, can negatively influence the course of the disease.

 Metabolic disorders

-Malfunctions in metabolism can lead to an accumulation of harmful substances in cells.
+Metabolic malfunctions can lead to an accumulation of harmful substances in cells.

 Hereditary predisposition